yenbuilds/yenbuilds-flight-program/PHILOSOPHY.md

 # The YenBuilds Flight Simming Philosophy
 ## Craft Over Engineering.
 Verisimilitude Over Realism.

 The usual dividing line in flight simulation is between the “full-fidelity realists” and the casual hobbyists.
-Neither group defines what I am building here.
+Neither group defines what is being explored here.
 The YenBuilds ecosystem is driven by a different principle:

 **This is not about engineering precision for its own sake.
 This is about craft — creating a believable aviation experience where every behaviour fits and makes sense.**